CDCgov/prime-reportstream/prime-router/docs/getting-started/java-profiling.md

 # Profiling ReportStream

 You can use the Mission Control application to monitor and manage the ReportStream Java Application.
-A Java Profiler is a tool that monitors Java bytecode constructs and operations at the JVM level.
-These code constructs and operations include object creation, iterative executions (including recursive calls), method executions, thread executions, and garbage collections.
+Mission Control can be used as a Java Profiler to monitors Java bytecode constructs and operations at the JVM level.

 1. Download and run the [JDK Mission Control](https://openjdk.java.net/projects/jmc/) or the [Azul Missing Control](https://www.azul.com/products/components/zulu-mission-control/)